Denis Cheryshev: Villarreal

 On 15 June 2016, Cheryshev returned to Villarreal on a permanent deal where he signed a contract until 2021.
 On 14 August 2018, he returned to Valencia on loan, scoring twice during the season to help to a fourth-place finish.

 Valencia

 Cheryshev joined Valencia permanently on 29 June 2019, for a fee of €6 million.
+He scored his first Champions League goal on 23 October, opening an eventual 1–1 draw at Lille in the group stage.

-Three years later, following a spell marred by injury problems, he left after his contract expired.
+Three years later, following a spell marred by injury problems, Cheryshev left after his contract expired.

 Venezia

 On 31 August 2022, Cheryshev signed a two-year deal with Venezia with the option for an additional season.
 He scored twice in his third Serie B appearance, a 4–1 away win against Cagliari on 1 October.

 Later career

 On 22 September 2024, Cheryshev joined Super League Greece 2 club Panionios.
+In February 2026, the 35-year-old agreed to a contract at Krasava ENY Ypsonas in the Cypriot First Division.